Scaffolding Injury Compensation Claims

-Data published by the National Access & Scaffolding Confederation (NASC) states that the number of accidents involving scaffolding reported by its members rose 9% in 2014.
+Data published by the National Access & Scaffolding Confederation (NASC) states that the number of accidents involving scaffolding reported by its members fell in 2019 to 74 incidents.
+Despite the improvement, scaffolding accidents can cause serious injury.

 Many scaffolding accidents result in injury to the scaffold operator or construction worker using the scaffolding.
 Some accidents injure innocent passers-by or site visitors.